Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - An extra layer of transaction auditability

 And in the medium/long term (see future plan for more details)
-- ML Malware detection model based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
+- ML real-time Malware detection model based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
 - User inputs verification based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.

 Social recovery and **a novel hardware-based recovery (through NFC) further enhance security and convenience**.
 We will enable the usage of NFC devices the user already owns like an NFC payment card or an NFC earpod,etc...
 Just a tap on the mobile is needed to trigger the recovery process.